-In the case law of the Court, a distinction is made between 'individual surveillance' and 'general programmes of surveillance'.
+In the case law of the Court, a distinction is made between 'individual surveillance' and 'general programs of surveillance.'
 The Klass case and the majority of cases afterwards concerned individual surveillance, which is the surveillance of specific persons.
-This is also denoted as 'targeted surveillance'.
-On the other hand, 'more general programmes of surveillance' are programmes for bulk interception of the content of telecommunications and metadata.
-In German law and the literature, this is denoted with 'strategic surveillance', but the Court uses the term 'strategic monitoring'.
-Strictly speaking, bulk interception is not the same as untargeted surveillance, since one could collect data in bulk of a (very broadly defined) target, for instance 'all inhabitants of the Netherlands'.
-We use 'individual' and 'targeted', versus 'strategic', 'bulk' and 'untargeted' interchangeably.
+This is also denoted as 'targeted surveillance.'
+On the other hand, 'more general programmes of surveillance' are programs for bulk interception of the content of telecommunications and metadata.
+In German law and the literature, this is known as 'strategic surveillance,' but the Court uses the term 'strategic monitoring.'
+Strictly speaking, bulk interception is not the same as untargeted surveillance, since one could collect data in bulk of a (very broadly defined) target, for instance 'all inhabitants of the Netherlands.'
+We use 'individual' and 'targeted' versus 'strategic,' 'bulk,' and 'untargeted' interchangeably.